 Housing is guaranteed for all exchange students, however, students do not get to choose the residence hall where they will be residing.
+Most students will be assigned to a triple-room occupancy residence hall.
 Details on assigned housing will not be confirmed until one month prior to the start of the semester.

 Meal Plans Per Semester

 There are three different meal plan options for students living on-campus.
-The room/meals amount listed is based on the price most expensive meal plan.
+The room/meals amount listed is the average room/meals at URI.